-There are single and double cab body styles, but the only Defenders that are really classified as cars - just - are the Station Wagons.
-They start at around the £25,000 mark, which gets you the very basics.
+At the end of it's life, there were single and double cab body styles, but the only Defenders that are really classified as cars - just - are the Station Wagons.
+They started at around the £25,000 mark, which gets you the very basics.

 A trio of special Celebration Edition run-out models were announced for 2015.
 The likely big seller will be the Heritage model that turns back the clock visually (mechanically it’s already there) with some retro styling and a ‘plush’ interior - these start at £27,800.
 Additionally there’s an Adventure Defender in G4 orange with the sort of off-road add-ons that Defender fans love, for just under £43,500.
 If you want the ultimate Defender though Land Rover is building 40 Autobiography models with a power hike to 148bhp and a full Windsor leather interior.
 That will cost you in excess of £60,000.
 Yes, seriously.